raytheonbbn/maude-hcs/ARTIFACT-APPENDIX.md

 and `results-popets-tradeoff/plots/` and `results-popets-tradeoff/plots_wait/` for
 combined plots.

-Specifically, Figure 3 results will be named `cp2_scenario_<x>_cli_wait_plot3_tradeoff.png` where `<x>` is 1,4, or 7 for each of these experiments.
+Specifically, Figure 3 results will be named `plotsv2/cp2_scenario_<x>_cli_wait_plot3_tradeoff.png` where `<x>` is 1,4, or 7 for each of these experiments.
 The shapes of these KL divergence plots will look a little different because they are statistical and depend on the sampling, but the takeaway is the same.

+The plot in Figure 4a is `plots/set2_AlarmMA1_kl.png`.

+The plot in Figure 4b is `plots/set1_AlarmMA1.png`.

+The plot in Figure 4c is `plots/set1_OpDurMA1.png`.

 Figure 5 results are under `plots_wait/` as follows: